gbif/hp-vertnet-plus/resources/norms.md

 If you have any questions about this document, please contact [VertNet's support team](pending page).

-Visit our [Resources](pending page) page for more resources created for the VertNet project.
+Visit our [Help & How To](pending page) page for more resources created for the VertNet project.

 If you'd like to adapt these norms to your own project or work, please fork our [norms repository](https://github.com/VertNet/norms-for-data-use on GitHub.